 Refreshments at the end of the First Day

 The conference was on schedule and there had been no technical problems, the presentation had been well delivered and each delegate would have access to all the supporting data in both English and their chosen languages.
 The documents would be delivered to the chosen addresses by a serious of encrypted pathways.
 No authorisation had been given that would allow the removal of the documents and supporting electronic copies from the conference room, this was to maximise the protection of data for the corporation which was almost paranoid in self security.
-How-ever this clinical approach reduced the potential for threats to the delegates during transit and prevented any underhand or unusual requests by international border agencies.
+However, this clinical approach reduced the potential for threats to the delegates during transit and prevented any underhand or unusual requests by international border agencies.

 Kirill stood at the podium, he was both pleased and relaxed, his contribution of both the significant volume of data and the supporting analysis had been well received and the delegates had been very co-operative in their own interpretation and discussions.
-It was 16:45 PM and the first day was drawing to a conclusion, the delegates were quiet, he could see from their mannerisms that it was also a good time to finish with the necessary formalities of the proceedings and take a break for more relaxed discussions and conversations with some refreshments in the adjoining meeting room.
+It was 16:45pm and the first day was drawing to a conclusion, the delegates were quiet, and he could see from their mannerisms that it was also a good time to finish with the necessary formalities of the proceedings and take a break for more relaxed discussions and conversations with some refreshments in the adjoining meeting room.

-He did not intend to prolong their discomfort and formally ended the afternoon session and informed the delegates that he would enjoy their company to discuss anything on the agenda over a glass of champagne, wine and/or other light refreshments together with a few delicacies before they disappear and prepare themselves for the visit to the Bolshoi Theatre.
+He did not intend to prolong their discomfort and formally ended the afternoon session and informed the delegates that he would enjoy their company to discuss anything on the agenda over a glass of champagne, wine or other light refreshments together with a few delicacies before they disappear and prepare themselves for the visit to the Bolshoi Theatre.

 The delegates would be escorted to the Bolshoi Ballet where they would have the best seats on the Main Stage to watch a major revival of Ludwig Minkus “Don Quixote” (a ballet in three acts).

-There would be two intermissions for them to enjoy light refreshments, Kirill would join them at the Theatre where he would maintain contact with the commander of the close protection teams.
+There would be two intermissions for them to enjoy light refreshments, and Kirill would join them at the theater where he would maintain contact with the commander of the close protection teams.
 He would maintain a presence at one of the bars located on the fourth tier.
 After the performance they would be escorted to the Turandot restaurant for an evening meal.

 The champagne was simply the best he could arrange in Moscow and at 60k Roubles a bottle he could do no more.
 The vintage champagne flutes would be full, the delegates would have a sip or two and leave the rest, what a despicable waste.
 He knew the staff and security would look on with absolute disgust, but that was why they did it, after all, because they could!

-Champagne – Cristal AOC, 1995 and approx. 60,000 Roubles a bottle:
+Champagne: Cristal AOC, 1995 and approx. 60,000 Roubles a bottle

-- Taste: Has a powerful, harmonious, buttery taste with fine acidity and a special freshness, with dominant notes of ripe yellow fruit and strawberry on a background of the nuances of toasted toast
+- Taste: Has a powerful, harmonious, buttery taste with fine acidity and a special freshness, with dominant notes of ripe yellow fruit and strawberry

 - Aroma: Deep flavour filled with hints of toffee and toast with yeast nuances